mastodon/blog/content/posts/2024-10-09_trunk_and_tidbits-september_2024/index.md

 Grouped notifications are now available for users on servers running Mastodon 4.3, alongside a redesign of posts and notifications to match our latest designs.

+# Fediscovery

+At the September Fediforum event, we introduced the Fediverse Discovery Providers project, also known as [Fediscovery](https://www.fediscovery.org/).
+If you've been following the Trunk & Tidbits series, you’ll remember we mentioned plans to share more details about this initiative.
+This project is funded by the European Commission through the NGI Search program.

+As part of this work, we released the first specification for “Fediverse Auxiliary Service Providers.”
+This will enable Fediverse server operators to opt in to additional services that extend the capabilities of their software.
+You can find all the details [in our repository](https://github.com/mastodon/fediverse_auxiliary_service_provider_specifications), and we encourage your feedback.

+We’re currently experimenting with the first building block: allowing a provider to receive data (such as accounts and statuses) from connected instances.

+A big shout out to one of our core developers, [David](https://upp2.com/@dave), for leading this effort!

 # From the wider community

 One of our community members, [@gee@framapiaf.org](https://framapiaf.org/@gee/), recently pointed out that [you can now add your Mastodon profile link to your Steam profile](https://framapiaf.org/@gee/113236663066085795).
 Meanwhile, our developer advocate [Andy](https://macaw.social/@andypiper) has ssuggested to Ko-fi that they add Mastodon as a social media option, but we’re still waiting for them to implement it.
 It would be great to see more platforms supporting Fediverse profiles!